/ Walled Lake Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a long-term impairment, you may be able to receive ongoing financial support under Michigan law.
-These benefits are meant to compensate for the ongoing effects of your injury on your ability to work.
+If your occupational accident results in a permanent disability, you may be eligible for further compensation under Michigan law.
+These payments are designed to account for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: